- Education & Outreach

 A: Tickets are available at the Winnipeg Folk Festival Music Store, 211 Bannatyne Avenue (at Albert), online at ticketmaster.ca or can be ordered by phone with Ticketmaster: 1 -888-655-5354 toll-free.
 (Tickets are not available at Ticketmaster in-person locations).

 Q: Are more tickets going on sale in the spring?

 A: No. All tickets are on sale and they’re staying on sale while supplies last.

 A: Ticket sales are limited to four tickets per person and one RV Ticket.

 Q: Will there be tickets available at the gate?

 A: Maybe, or maybe not.
 With an attendance cap in place, it is possible that each day could sell out in advance.
-We’re expecting a strong turn-out for our 40th, so we recommend you get your tickets in advance to avoid disappointment!
+We recommend you get your tickets in advance to avoid disappointment!